pierre-cm/galbe/README.md

 Galbe is a fast, lightweight and highly customizable JavaScript web framework based on [Bun](https://bun.sh).

+> [!NOTE]
+> Galbe is Bun-only (Bun v1.2.21+): it relies on Bun-native APIs and ships TypeScript sources directly.
+Node.js and Deno are not supported.

 > [!IMPORTANT]
 > Galbe is currently under active development and not guaranteed to be stable.
 Future releases may potentially introduce breaking changes.